-The Company's main foreign currency risk comes from its investment in joint ventures, where all the parking assets are located in the USA.
+The Company's main foreign currency risk comes from its investment in parking assets located in the USA.

 c) Price risk

 The Company is not exposed to any significant price risk with respect to equity prices.
 Equity price risk is defined as the potential adverse impact on the Company's earnings due to movements in individual equity prices or general movements in the level of the stock market.